DarrelASandbox/archive-notes/CMD.md

 conda activate basic

 # Make exact copy of an environment
-conda create --clone basic --name temp
+conda create --clone base --name temp

 # Check envs
 conda env list

 # Activate the new environment to use it
-source activate base
+conda activate base

 # Delete an environment and everything in it
 conda env remove --name temp_env